Arij-Aziz/Selberg_improvement_general/README.md

    upper bound; this goes in the opposite direction.
 6. A stability theorem for the V-function under prime-level perturbation, to the authors' knowledge.

-We make no claim to have surveyed all literature exhaustively.

 ## Axiom Audit